 It is very simple, which is not necessarily a bad thing, especially if you prefer a more modern and minimalist style.

 The only RGB can be found on the side with the TUF logo and a small line/slit under it.

 On the back, there is an aluminum backplate.
 This is always nice to see but it doesn’t have any direct contact with the PCB, which means it is not used as a heat spreader.

 Performance and Overclocking Capabilities

 Out of the box, ASUS claims a boosted core clock of 1815 MHz.
-If you want to push the TUF for a bit more FPS, you may want to enable the OC Mode to an extra 30 MHz more.
+If you want to push the TUF for a bit more FPS, you may want to enable the OC Mode to 30 MHz more.